rackerlabs/design-system/_docs/layout/navigation.md

 {% endcolumn %}
 </div>

-## Top Navigation Drop-down Spacing
+## Top navigation drop-down element spacing

 <div class="row">
 {% column left:"col-md-4" %}

--   Drop down menus should be **at least** the same width as the parent menu item.
-Even if that leaves extra space to the right.
+-   Make drop-down menus at least the same width as the parent menu item, even if that leaves extra space to the right.

-    {% include note.html content="Drop-down menus whose secondary items have
+    {% include note.html content="Drop-down menus with secondary items
-    large character counts can be wider than the parent menu item.
-This is ok." %}
+    that have large character counts can be wider than the parent menu item." %}

--   Drop-down padding left begins at the left border of the parent primary navigational item and padding right begins after the longest textual element in the dropdown element.
+-   Drop-down menu left padding begins at the left border of the parent primary navigation item and right padding begins after the longest textual element in the drop-down element.

 {% endcolumn %}
 {% column right:"col-md-3 col-md-offset-1" %}